New Cars & Initial Vehicle Registration

 If you are registering a previously owned motor vehicle in Arizona for the first time, you must complete the following steps:

-- • Take your vehicle for emissions testing if it’s more than 5 model years old.
+- Take your vehicle for emissions testing if it 5 model years or older.
 Emissions tests must be performed at an inspection station or by an inspector that has been licensed by the Arizona Department of Environmental Quality (ADEQ).
-Find out more about vehicle inspections in Arizona, or locate an inspection station near you.
+Locate an inspection station near you.
 Once the vehicle passes inspection, you will be issued an inspection certification.

 - In certain cases, you may need to get a VIN assigned and a physical inspection completed.
 This is usually required when the original VIN is not present, or it has been altered.
 For more information, see our Vehicle Inspections section.

 - Complete an Arizona vehicle title and registration application form.

 - Visit your MVD or Authorized Third Party office, and bring the completed title and registration application form with you, along with the inspection certification from ADEQ.
 You will need to provide proof of Arizona auto insurance also.